Specialist sugars and their applications

 What is blended and sieved sugar?

-Blended sugar is granulated in form and is white sugar premixed with molasses and burnt sugar in order to give it a golden-brown colour.
+Blended sugar is granulated in form and is white sugar premixed with molasses and in order to give it a golden-brown colour.
 This method provides a consistent colour often needed for products such as biscuits and cereals.

 Sieved sugars are very popular in the baking industry, as it provides you with different particle sizes from coarse to very fine powder.
-Think of the contrast between particle size of golden caster sugar, which is more like a powder, and Demerara sugar.
+Think of the contrast between particle size of golden caster sugar, which is more like a powder, and demerara sugar.

 Something more specialised – custom formulations